andresmadeddie/-Linux-Audit-and-Hardening-/Audit Dinamic analysis and Hardening.md

 - ### Groups - Users
     Observations:

-    Users adam, billy, sally, and max should be part only of thir primary and deverlopers groups.
-User Jack must be removed.
+    Users adam, billy, sally, and max should be part only of theirs primary and deverlopers groups.
+User Jack and group hax0rs must be removed.

     1. Remove Jack user
         - Lock account